italia/spid-compliant-certificates/README.md

 ## Validate generated certificate (with Docker)

-  if you want to check the generated certificate file (default: `generated-certs/crt.pem`) you need only to launch the script `validate-crt-with-docker.sh` and check the output in the console.
+  if you want to check the generated certificate file (default: `./generated-certs/crt.pem`) you need only to launch the script `validate-crt-with-docker.sh` and check the output in the console:

+        $ chmod +x validate-crt-with-docker.sh
+        $ ./validate-crt-with-docker.sh

-  if you want to change the certificate file to validate, just change the env variable `CERT_FILE` inside `validate-crt-with-docker.sh` and launch the script.
+  if you want to change the certificate file to validate, just put the full path to the file in the env variable `CERT_FILE` and launch the script:

+        $ chmod +x validate-crt-with-docker.sh
+        $ CERT_FILE=/abs/path/to/my/file.pem ./validate-crt-with-docker.sh

   NOTE: the first execution takes some time, because the docker image needs to compile the python package `cryptography` from source; after that, every other execution is immediate.